Click here to sign up for my free Rick’s Tech Tips Newsletter!

-Question from Freida S.: My ex and I are in the middle of a nasty custody battle.
-We got into an argument on Facebook the other day and he blocked me.
+Question from Freida: My ex and I are in the middle of a nasty custody battle.
+We got into an argument on Facebook and he ended up blocking me.

 If I deactivate my Facebook account and then reactivate it, will that remove the block so that I can see his posts again?

 He’s always posting nasty things about me and I want to know what he’s saying about me.

 Rick’s answer: I’m sorry you’re having to go through this, Freida.
 Custody battles are never easy.